-- Reduction in Height Council astutely observed that the proposed building height of 17-storeys was the most significant resounding concern from the neighbourhood.
-Our updated application has reduced the building height by 3-storeys to a total of 14-storeys. - 2.
-Reimagined Townhouses Our team has redesigned the Kingston Street block of townhouses to increase our townhouse offering from 10 to 12 townhouses following feedback to include more family households and to better reflect the design inferences provided by the City's Missing Middle zoning policy. - 3.
-Commitment to Family Homes MGC is prepared to commit via covenant to 11 of the 12 townhomes being offered as three-bedroom family dwellings and that another 15% of the tower dwelling mix will be two and a half (two bedroom plus den) or three-bedroom family-oriented homes. - 4.
-Maintaining the Commitment to Housing, Public Realm and Daycare While the building massing has been adjusted in response to community and municipal feedback, the proposal has been re-shaped to maintain our commitment to build nearly 3.0 : 1 FSR of new housing, neighbourhood commercial and public realm amenities, inclusive of a purpose-built indoor and outdoor daycare space for the James Bay Neighbourhood.
+- Reduction in Height Council identified that the proposed building height of 17-storeys was the most significant resounding concern from the neighbourhood.
+Our updated application has reduced the building height by 3-storeys (or 9 meters) to a total maximum building height of 14-storeys. - Reimagined Townhouses Our team has redesigned the Kingston Street block of townhouses to increase our offering from 10 to 12 townhouses following feedback to include more family households and to better reflect the design inferences provided by the City's Missing Middle zoning policy. - 3.
+Commitment to Family Homes MGC is prepared to commit via covenant to 11 of the 12 townhouses being offered as three-bedroom family dwellings and that another 15% of the tower dwelling mix will be two and a half (two bedroom plus den) or three-bedroom family-oriented homes.